matthieugomez/StringDistances.jl/README.md

 	```julia
 	findnearest(s, itr, dist)
 	```
+	Missing entries in `itr` are ignored.

 - `findall` returns the indices of all elements in `itr` with a similarity score with `s` higher than a minimum score.
 Its syntax is:
 	```julia
 	findall(s, itr, dist; min_score = 0.8)
 	```
+	Missing entries in `itr` are ignored.

 The functions `findnearest` and `findall` are particularly optimized for the `Levenshtein` and `OptimalStringAlignment` distances, as these algorithm can stop early if the distance becomes higher than a certain threshold.